procf/procf.github.io/index.md

 # Physics and Rheology of Complex Fluids

 Welcome to the Physics and Rheology of Complex Fluids (PRO-CF) group at Northeastern University!
-Our research focuses on computational methods for studying rheology - the science of complex fluids.
-We use computational modelling and machine learning techniques to study and predict the properties of complex and structured fluids.
+Our research focuses on computational methods for studying rheology -- the science of complex fluids.
+We use computational modeling, network science, and machine learning techniques to study and predict the properties of complex and structured fluids.